arXiv/arxiv-docs/source/about/accessibility_research_report.md

 And this is the difficulty.
 90% of arXiv submissions are provided as TeX (mainly LaTeX), and converting to HTML is not easy due to its extensibility.

-> **"On the one hand it's great that LaTeX is so extensible.
-On the other hand it is such a pain that it is so extensible."**
+> **“On the one hand it's great that LaTeX is so extensible.
+On the other hand it is such a pain that it is so extensible.”**
 >
 > —Frank Mittelbach, Head of Development, LaTeX group